drnsmith/Solving-a-4x4-Letter-Placement-Puzzle-Using-Genetic-Algorithms/README.md

  - **Mutation**: Introduces random changes to maintain diversity in the population.

 ---

+### **Productisation**
+This project can be extended into an **interactive puzzle-solving platform** for education and research.
+By integrating a **web-based interface** or a mobile app, users can **experiment with different genetic algorithm parameters** and visualise how solutions evolve in real-time.
+Additionally, the system can be expanded to solve **larger Sudoku-like puzzles**, making it a useful tool for AI research and algorithmic learning.
+The solution can also be packaged as a **Python library** for developers interested in incorporating evolutionary computing techniques into their applications.

+### **Monetisation**
+The project can be monetised through a **freemium puzzle-solving application**, where users can access basic features for free and pay for **advanced algorithm configurations, real-time visual analytics, and competitive puzzle challenges**.
+Additionally, licensing the **genetic algorithm solver as an API or SDK** to ed-tech companies and AI research institutions could generate revenue.
+Another avenue is offering **paid workshops or courses** on genetic algorithms using this puzzle as a practical learning case.

+---

 ### Contributing
 A big thanks to project collaborators Luis Atristain and Tamas Ramazaki for their valuable contributions and insights, which made this project possible.